-Looking for a prenatal ab workout to target your love handles?
+Looking for ab exercises for pregnancy to target love handles?

 Every time I get pregnant, it seems like my stomach gets wider before I even notice a bump.